poojan-solanki/office-party/README.md

    firebase deploy
    ```

-## 📄 License

-This project is private and not licensed for public use.

 ## 🤝 Contributing

-This is a personal project.
-If you have suggestions or improvements, feel free to reach out!
+This is a the fun project.
+If you have suggestions or improvements, feel free to reach out or contribute!

 ---